FIRE SAFETY FACTS

 “The manufactured housing industry produces the safest and most fire-resistant home available in the market today,” said Tim Williams, executive director of the Ohio Manufactured Homes Association.
-“That’s a fact backed by the 2013 National Fire Protection Association study indicating manufactured homes have stricter fire safety codes and less fires than site-built homes.”
+“That’s a fact backed by the 2013 National Fire Protection Association study indicating manufactured homes have stricter fire safety codes and fewer fires than site-built homes.”

 Manufactured homes built after June 1976 adhere to the federal Housing and Urban Development (HUD) Manufactured Home Construction and Safety Standards (The HUD Code).
-The HUD Code regulates the design, construction and installation of manufactured homes to assure their quality, durability, affordability and safety – including safety in fires.
+The HUD Code regulates the design, construction, and installation of manufactured homes to assure their quality, durability, affordability, and safety – including safety in fires.
 These standards apply to all manufactured homes produced after June 1976.